The Different Types of Floating Floors

 How to determine the quality of a floating floor

-Although, as mentioned, there are no specific norms for floating floors, a scale going from AC1 to AC5 will help indicate the quality of material.
-AC3, AC4 and AC5 are used for mid to high quality products, whereas AC1 and AC2 floating floors should be avoided.
+Although, as mentioned, there are no specific norms for floating floors, a scale going from AC1 to AC5 will help indicate the quality of the material.
+AC3, AC4 and AC5 are used for mid to high-quality products, whereas AC1 and AC2 floating floors should be avoided.
 Note that AC3 floors are suitable for residential areas with little foot circulation and AC4 and AC5 work best for commercial buildings and facilities, which see a lot of circulation.

 Warranties for floating floors

-The three highest ratings come with a 25-year warranty, whereas the two lower ones have 10 to 15 year warranties.
+The three highest ratings come with a 25-year warranty, whereas the two lower ones have 10 to 15-year warranties.
 We do have to issue a warning about these warranties: certain floating floors experience a gradual depreciation over the years, meaning that a floor that was bought 5 years ago could not benefit from the same type of coverage as a floor that was installed last year.